adtzlr/felupe/docs/quickstart.md

 ## Problem Definition

-As with every module, first import felupe.
+As with every module: first install FElupe with `pip install felupe`, then import FElupe in your script as shown below.
 It is recommended to shorten the imported name for better readability.

 ```python
 import felupe as fe